COVID19 - Our Commitment

 Please be assured we take your safety concerns seriously.
 Just know we are the leading industry in safety and cleanliness.
 All our staff wear masks while with clients and no industry has the same cleaning standards.
 Here is a blog I wrote that gained quite a lot of traction about fitness centres roll in a Covid 19 society https://medium.com/@topcoachdino/yea-sorry-gyms-are-essential-in-a-post-covid-society-8f78730150d6

-I’m on the Fitness Industry Council of Canada and we are lobbying the government for essential status, the value of exercise far outweighs any risk when safety measures are adhered to, we are also working with Health Canada to ensure we exceed the required standards, we are the safest public spaces.
+I’m on the Fitness Industry Council of Canada and we are working with the various levels of government to be able to continue to provide fitness to the public, the value of exercise far outweighs any risk when safety measures are adhered to, we are also working with Health Canada to ensure we exceed the required standards.
 Just keep in mind our health officials have stated we will be living with this virus for years to come, 1-2 years minimum so we need to keep people exercising in a safe environment despite fluctuations in daily cases.
 I’m not sure if you’ve seen my many appearances on CTV to discuss this matter but here is my latest interview. https://winnipeg.ctvnews.ca/mobile/video?clipId=2012944&cache=bnbdbzprrissrh